alewin/useWorker/website/docs/introduction.md

 The javascript language is **single threaded**, so if we're executing an expensive code, we should wait for it, before continuing to execute other portions of code.
 Some javascript features are offered by the browser, through the **Web API** (XMLHttpRequest, EventListener, Worker...).
-In this way many features can be run in "**parallel**" without blocking our javscript code
+In this way, many features can be run in "**parallel**" without blocking our javascript code

 ## Features